TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-storagesize.md

 # Create or update PostgreSQL server failed because the input storage size does not meet requirements.

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-During our investigation we found that your storage size does not meet the requirement of your PostgreSQL pricing tier.
+We have detected that your storage size does not meet the requirement of your PostgreSQL pricing tier.
 <!--/issueDescription-->

 ## **Recommended Steps**